Museum FAQs

 About the Museum

-To become a Member: join online; complete an application form and mail it along with your dues to the Membership department; stop by the Museum and join on-site; or, call (212) 691-1303 during regular Museum hours.
+To become a Member: join online via our online shop; complete an application form and mail it along with your dues to the Membership department; stop by the Museum and join on-site; or, call (212) 691-1303 during regular Museum hours.

 Benefits vary depending on the level of Membership.
 See a complete list of Membership benefits.

-You may make a secure, fully tax-deductible donation online; by calling (212) 691-1303 and using your Visa, MasterCard, Discover or American Express card; or, by mailing a check made payable to the NYC Fire Museum.
+You may make a secure, fully tax-deductible donation online by clicking here or, by mailing a check made payable to the NYC Fire Museum.

 Absolutely!
 A membership to the Museum makes any occasion special.
 Memberships make great birthday, graduation, wedding, anniversary, or holiday gifts for family, friends, and/or business associates.
-Gift memberships are available online, by calling the gift shop at (212) 691-1303 or completing an application form and faxing it to (212) 352-3117.
+Gift memberships are available online.
 Gift memberships can also be purchased in person at the Fire Museum Gift Shop.

 Yes.
 Your gift, in any amount, to honor someone special will be acknowledged with a certificate informing the person of your thoughtfulness.
 Gifts made commemorating the life of loved ones will be acknowledged with a certificate to the family.